BurkeKnight/SMF-Mods/Hiding posts from recent posts/readme.txt

 Same goes for boards and topics also.

+Update -
+1. You can also hide the topics by clicking "Hide" button within the topics.
+One can unhide/undo the topic using the same button.
+2. You can set permission for each member group who can access the hide button in topics.
+To adjust the permission go to permission section in admin panel and set the permission for each group separately.

 - Note: This mod only hides the items in the recent post listing that is shown on the board index.